10 Places in Canada Every Canadian Needs to Visit

 Gros Morne National Park, Newfoundland

-Sitting on the coast of western Newfoundland, this is a truly unique park, a place that packs an astounding amount of geological diversity (coastal lowland, soaring peaks, precipitous cliffs, untouched lakes, waterfalls and even a former fjord, now cut off from the ocean) into a place that you can visit in just a couple days.
-A UNESCO World Heritage Site, Gros Morne is also a geological wonder, an area where the earth’s mantle is exposed, clearly displaying the process of continental drift.
+Sitting on the coast of western Newfoundland, Gros Morne National Park is unquestionably one of the best places to visit in Canada.
+A UNESCO World Heritage Site, it’s a truly unique park, a place that packs an astounding amount of geological diversity (coastal lowland, soaring peaks, precipitous cliffs, untouched lakes, waterfalls and even a former fjord, now cut off from the ocean) into a place that you can visit in just a couple days.
+Gros Morne is also a geological wonder, an area where the earth’s mantle is exposed, clearly displaying the process of continental drift.
+Before you visit, learn the fascinating story behind the distinct language of Newfoundland.

 Long Beach, Tofino, British Columbia

 Named “the best surf town in North America” by Outside magazine, Tofino, a beautiful beach town clinging to the wild west coast of Vancouver Island, has, despite its relatively remote location, been drawing surfers, nature-lovers and those with wandering souls for years.
-Located just south of town, Long Beach is an almost mystical place, a broad and-yes-long beach of great waves and breathtaking beauty.
+Located just south of town, Long Beach is an almost mystical place, a broad and (you guessed it) long beach of great waves and breathtaking beauty.
+Don’t miss our roundup of Canada’s best beaches.

 Cavendish Beach, Prince Edward Island

-A spread of reddish sand skirting cool Atlantic waters, backed by dunes and geen, rolling hills, there are few places more pleasant to spend a summer’s day than Cavendish.
-But while the temptation to linger on the beach may be strong, a trip to this beach would not be complete without exploring the historic sites nearby, including the Green Gables Heritage Place, the muse of Lucy Maude Montgomery and home to the Island’s most famous fictional resident.
+A spread of reddish sand skirting cool Atlantic waters, backed by dunes and green rolling hills, there are few better places to visit in Canada than Cavendish.
+But while the temptation to linger on the beach may be strong, a trip to this beach would not be complete without exploring the historic sites nearby, including the Green Gables Heritage Place—the muse of Lucy Maude Montgomery and home to the Island’s most famous fictional resident.
+Check out the 10 attractions that make Canada the world’s most beautiful country.

 Bay of Fundy, New Brunswick

-Recently shortlisted in a massive international competition to name a new seven wonders of the natural world, the tides on this big bay, which separates New Brunswick from Nova Scotia, are truly a sight to behold-the most extreme on earth, they rise and fall more than 50 feet in some places.
+Recently shortlisted in a massive international competition to name a new seven wonders of the natural world, the tides on this big bay, which separates New Brunswick from Nova Scotia, are truly a sight to behold.
+The most extreme tides on earth, they rise and fall more than 50 feet in some places.
 These can be seen most dramatically at a place like Hopewell Rocks, unique stone formations that, at low tide, form towers on dry land but become bona fide islands as the water rises.
+Witnessing the deluge first-hand is nothing short of a Canadian rite of passage.
+Check out more of Canada’s most awe-inspiring natural wonders.

-Set on the shores of Hudson Bay, this subarctic town has earned international fame as the polar bear capital of the world.
+Set on the shores of Hudson Bay, this subarctic town has earned international fame as the polar bear capital of the world, and is rightfully renowned as one of the best places to visit in Canada.
 So plentiful are the bears that the town actually has a “polar bear jail,” which holds wayward bears that wander into town until they can be released back into the wild.
 Seen on foot, from the air or from a boat (local tour companies venture into the mouth of the Churchill River in Zodiacs), encountering a polar bear in the wild is an unforgettable experience.
+Round out this quintessential Canadian experience with these other things to do in Churchill, Manitoba.

 The Muskoka Lakes, Ontario